kale-shivani/eb2_Code-Pioneer-to-find-sum-of-digits-of-the-entered-number/pedagogy/README.md

 <u> <b>Description: </b></u>
 <br>
 Students will declare number of variables required for program.input and output statemetns are defined.
 They will convert logic of program into programming construct.Input value will be put in the formula which inturn runs in loop.
-Finally program will give the sum of digits of number entered.
+Finally program will give the sum of digits of number entered when condition is met.
 <br/>
 <div align="right">
     <b><a href="#top">↥ back to top</a></b>